 - Misuse of diuretics, diet pills, or laxatives

-Anorexia nervosa can start as early as age 8 and as late as middle age, but its onset is most common around or just after puberty.
+Anorexia can start as early as age 8 and as late as middle age, but its onset is most common around or just after puberty.
 Adults are likely to experience a dramatic drop in weight, while adolescents or children may fail to gain weight and slip from their expected weight-growth pattern.
-By definition, individuals with anorexia nervosa are below normal weight standards.
+By definition, individuals with anorexia are below normal weight standards.
+Atypical anorexia (a diagnosis that falls under OSFED) is when all criteria of anorexia are met, except the individual is not medically classified as “underweight.”

 Females often experience either a delay in starting menstruation or a loss of menstrual functioning (amenorrhea).
 Other medical conditions may also be present, such as anemia, dry skin and scalp, osteoporosis, lowered body temperature and blue fingertips, and slow thinking due to brain shrinkage.